Counties of Hungary (1000–1920): Functioning

-The county authorities were very powerful and administered all spheres of public life.
-They were responsible for all inhabitants of the county, except for inhabitants of free royal towns (liberae regiae civitate), mining towns, free districts, and at the time of the Anjou kings also of royal castle domains.
-Until 1486, some members of the supreme nobility were exempt from the jurisdiction of the county, too.
+The county authorities were very powerful, and administered all spheres of public life.
+They were responsible for all inhabitants of the county, except for inhabitants of free royal towns (liberae regiae civitates), mining towns, free districts, and at the time of the Anjou kings also of royal castle domains.
+Until 1486, some members of the supreme nobility were also exempt from the jurisdiction of the county.

-The most important body of self-government of the county was the congregatio generalis, i. e. the county assembly convened and led by the county head.
+The most important body of self-government of the county was the congregatio generalis, i.e. the county assembly convened and led by the county head.
 Originally, this body was created and served only as a judicial body, which comprised the judge, the sedria members and 8 elected noble jurors, and which was usually convened once a year.
 At the same time, the inquisitio communis (hearing of a witness) enabled the nobles to influence the proceedings conducted at the royal curia.
 Gradually, judicial affairs were excluded from the meetings of the congregatio generalis, which thus turned from a judicial body into an administrative body.
-All nobles of the county participated in person in the meetings of the congregatio and the congregatio decided on all important political, military and economic affairs.
+All nobles of the county participated in person in the meetings of the congregatio, and the congregatio decided on all important political, military and economic affairs.

-As from the beginning of the 15th century, the territory of each county was divided into processus each of which was administered by one of the noble judges (there were therefore usually four in each county).
+As from the beginning of the 15th century, the territory of each county was divided into processus, each of which was administered by one of the noble judges (there were therefore usually four in each county).
 The aim was to simplify the administration.
 The number of processus was increasing from the 18th century onwards, because the functions of the counties were increasing too.
-The processus, in turn, consisted of 2 to 6 circuits (Latin: circuli), each of which was the responsibility of a deputy noble judge.
+The processus, in turn, consisted of 2 to 6 "circuits" (Latin: circuli), each of which was the responsibility of a "deputy noble judge".

-Until the 1840s (with an exception in 1785-1790), the official language of county administration was Latin.
+Until the 1840s (with an exception in 1785–1790), the official language of county administration was Latin.

 In 1840, the deputy county head (alispán, Ger.
 Vicegespann or Vizegespan) was described as "the personage of the most importance in the county", having duties similar to an English sheriff but also presiding over the county court of justice.
 (The Obergespann, theoretically his superior, was usually a nobleman, who would commonly be in Vienna or Pesth and thus have little time for local affairs.)
 Furthermore, the Vicegespann presided over the county assembly, which had as late as 1840 a long list of powers, ranging from police regulations to tax, to improvements on bridges and roads.